takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.51.02 <br>
+    ・ Incorrect formula for automatic adjustment of creative thumbnail replacement has been corrected. <br>
+    ・ Various position and size adjustments are now inserted before the creative thumbnail replacement is entered. <br>
+    ・ Fixed an issue where a shadow of the original display area was left on the screen when the creative thumbnail replacement was not displayed. <br>
+    ・ Fixed an issue with the stage thumbnail when restarting the tool after playing a creative course. <br>

   ○ 4.51.01 <br>
     ・ A new function for adjusting the position of creative thumbnail replacements has been added to the settings screen. <br>